Marciel404/hexacolors/README.md

 A simple library that converts RGB to hexadecimal understandable by python

-A simple library that converts CMYK to hexadecimal understandable by pytho
+A simple library that converts CMYK to hexadecimal understandable by python

+A simple library that converts HSL to hexadecimal understandable by python

 A simple library that converts hexadecimal understandable by python